SP7-Ritmare/starterkit/docs/tutorials/admin/index.rst

 :ref:`security_issue`
      Customize important setting for security.
 :ref:`domain_name`
-     Learn how to change the domain name of your server.
+     Learn how to choose and change the domain name of your server.

 .. toctree::